What are STARS and MERIT?

-School's Out offers this training in person, online, and by contract as a customized training.
+School's Out offers this training in person and by contract as a customized training.

 - To see if any are currently scheduled, check our workshop schedule.

-- To schedule an onsite initial training, please contact Bill Wells at bwells [at] schoolsoutwashington.org.
+- To schedule a customized training, please contact Nerrisah Townsend at email@example.com.

 - If you would like to be alerted when an initial training is coming to your area, sign up for our newsletter and workshop announcements.